ngrx/platform/projects/ngrx.io/content/guide/store/reducers.md

 Reducers are only responsible for deciding which state transitions need to occur for a given action.

-In an application there is also a need to handle impure actions, e.g. AJAX requests, in NgRx we call them [Effects](guide/effects).
+In an application there is also a need to handle impure actions, such as AJAX requests, in NgRx we call them [Effects](guide/effects).